nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

    > Having any Java 8 version is not enough. <br>
    This app will not work with earlier versions of Java 8.

-1. Download Task Manager: You can then download TaskManager.jar from the latest release here:
+1. Download Menion: You can then download TaskManager.jar from the latest release here:
    **COMING SOON**
-2. Copy the file to the folder you want to use as the home folder for your Task Manager.
+2. Copy the file to the folder you want to use as the home folder for your Menion.
 3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
    > <img src="images/MainPageLayout.jpg" width="600">